Maui’s Kapalua Bay Beach tops Dr. Beach’s best beach list

-A crescent-shaped beach on Maui got the top slot Thursday in the annual list of best beaches issued by a Florida professor known as Dr. Beach.
+A crescent-shaped beach on the Hawaiian island of Maui got the top slot Thursday on the list of best beaches issued annually by a Florida professor known as Dr. Beach.

-Hawaii’s Kapalua (kaa-paa-LOO-ah) Bay Beach topped the list released by Stephen Leatherman, a professor at Florida International University in Miami.
+Kapalua Bay Beach topped the list released by Stephen Leatherman, a coastal science professor at Florida International University in Miami.

-The other nine beaches on Leatherman’s list are Ocracoke Lifeguarded Beach, Outer Banks, North Carolina; Grayton Beach State Park in the Florida panhandle; Coopers Beach, Southampton, New York; Coast Guard Beach, Cape Cod, Massachusetts; Lighthouse Beach, Buxton, Outer Banks, North Carolina; Caladesi Island State Park, Dunedin-Clearwater, Florida; Hapuna Beach State Park, Big Island, Hawaii; Coronado Beach, San Diego; and Kiawah Beachwalker Park, Kiawah Island, South Carolina.
+And don’t worry about that lava-spewing volcano impacting visits to the Kapalua beach.
+The Kilauea volcano is on a different Hawaiian island, the Big Island.

-Dr. Beach says the volcano that’s spewing lava hasn’t impacted either of the Hawaiian beaches on his list.
+Leatherman’s list even has a second Hawaiian beach on the same island as the volcano, Hapuna Beach State Park, coming in eighth on the list.
+But Hapuna is on the opposite side of the Big Island.

 Most Read Nation & World Stories